cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 {% note info %}
 # {% fa fa-graduation-cap %} What You'll Learn

-- What Cypress looks like
-- How Cypress queries the DOM differently than other testing frameworks
+- How Cypress queries the DOM
 - How Cypress manages subjects and chains of commands
 - What assertions look like and how they work
+- How timeouts are applied to commands
 {% endnote %}

 {% note success Important! %}